-Why it’s important to manage spam comments on your WordPress website
+Why it’s important to manage spam comments on your small business website

-Spam comments are rarely dangerous to your website
+Spam comments are rarely dangerous to your small business website

 Comment spam is far more annoying than it is dangerous.
 The spam is designed to get attention and backlinks (links to other websites from yours), two things that although very personally frustrating, will not cause your site to break or be ‘hacked’.

 A symptom of an extreme spam infection, like the 16,000-comment website I mentioned, is a slugglishly slow website.

 We’ve managed small business websites before that were significantly impaired because too much computing power was needed to manage the spam visits and the comments they were leaving.

 If you’re getting a lot of spam comments on your blog posts, or heaps of gibberish product reviews – don’t panic.
 Just mark them as spam, and then check your discussion settings to check your moderation settings.

 How to block specific words from WordPress comments

 - Log in to the back end of your WordPress website

 - Head to the Dashboard